lamelyan/blog/README.md

 ## Functional programming concepts

-### Functions vs Methods
-Method updates a state of an object that it blongs to.
+### Function properties

-Functions returns the same result for same input.
+- Functions return the same result for same input.
 It doesn't update state.
+- *Method signature honesty* guarantees that for a given number of inputs, you'll get specific possible outputs.
+There are no surprises, exceptions, etc.

 ### Advantage of functional programming